elhyc/quantum-surface-codes-qiskit/README.md

 </p>

-The planar lattices have two kinds of boundary edges, edges that make up the "smooth boundary" and edges that make up the "rough boundary".
+The planar lattices have two kinds of boundary edges: edges that make up the "smooth boundary" and edges that make up the "rough boundary".
 In the example above, the edges making up the "smooth boundary" are the edges $(0,6), (6,12), (12,18), (18,24), (24,30)$;
 $(5,11), (11,17), (17,23), (23,29), (29,35)$.
 The edges that make up the "rough boundary" are the edges $(0,-6), (1,-5), (2,-4), (3,-3), (4,-2), (5,-1)$ ; $(35,41), (34,40), (33,39), (32,38), (31,37), (30,36)$.

 The qubits on the "smooth boundary edges" belong to a single plaquette (and two stars), while the qubits on the "rough boundary edges" belong to a single star (and two plaquettes).